vukbgit/simplex/README.md

         * __vukbgit__
             * __simplex__: shared Simplex modules used by application, some explanations about the less obvious ones:
                 * __bin__: bash scripts, some of the soft linked into root at installation composer project creation time
-                * __installation__: folders and files copied at installation time eady to be used and/or to be customized
+                * __installation__: folders and files copied at installation time ready to be used and/or to be customized
                 * __src__: classes and other files used by Simplex at runtime
                     * __config__: configuration files
                         * __di-container.php__: definition to be used by the DI Container to instantiate the classes used by the Simplex engine; it is integrated by ANY file with the same name found under the __private/local/simplex__ folder
-                        * __middleware.php__: middleware queue to be processed by the Dispatcher, at the moment it is not customizable
+                        * __middleware.php__: middleware queue to be processed by the Dispatcher, can be overridden setting _MIDDLEWARE_QUEUE_PATH_ value into _private\local\simplex\config\constants.php_
                     * __errors__: HTML files to be displayed in case of HTTP errors raised by the request
                     * __templates__: ready to use Twig templates for backend areas with CRUDL functionalities
         * all the other Composer libraries used by the application
 * __public__: all files that CAN be accessed by browser
     * __local__: files developed for the application such as compiled css files and javascript files
     * __share__: libraries installed through npm, Yarn, and any other third-part javascript and css asset
+        * __package.json__: npm/Yarn configuration file, requires Bootstrap, jQuery and popper.js lates plus [patternfly 4](https://pf4.patternfly.org), customize at need
     * __.htaccess__: redirects ALL requests beginning with "public/" to _index.php_ except the ones for files really existing into filesystem (css, js, etc.)
+* __.gitignore__: in a developement/production flow I commit file to a private repository form the developement site and pull them into the production one; this .gitignore file excludes some Simplex folders/files from commit
 * __.htaccess__: root Apache directives
     * sets environment variables that are readable into PHP code
         * based on domain: